 The master plan principles reflect the concerns which were established as a result of site analysis, the public work sessions, and other reviews.
 These principles affirm the short- and long-term direction of the master plan, and the essential philosophies which should guide development.

 CHAPTER 3: THE PLAN

-The core of this chapter consists of six specific directives that fulfill the master plan principles.
-Five catalyst project areas form the foundation of the master plan.
-In addition, a sixth area of focus is the prioritization of transportation and infrastructure improvements as part of the state transportation funding grant.
+The core of this chapter consists of eight specific directives that fulfill the master plan principles.
+These catalyst project areas form the foundation of the master plan.

 CHAPTER 4: IMPLEMENTATION